Aurel-R/cma/README.md

 - **void cm\_set\_properties(int fd, mode\_t mode, int flags)**
   Only shared memory and mapped file are concerning.
-It define the fd and mode for mapping (defaults values are *MAP\_ANON | MAP\_SHARED*). *flags* can be set to 0, or if you use a special file like /dev/zero (where file size don't change) use the constant *SPECIAL_FILE*
+It define the fd and mode for mapping (defaults values are *MAP\_ANON | MAP\_SHARED*). *flags* can be set to 0, or if you use a special file like /dev/zero (where file size doesn't change) use the constant *SPECIAL_FILE*

 - **cma(ADDR, X) MACRO** (int cm\_allocator(void \*\*addr, size\_t size, int flag))